What You Need to Know

 Arrival, Parking, & Luggage

-Whether you are driving to campus or arriving via public transit, you can find your way to Orientation using the information at z.umn.edu/orientationdirections.
+Whether you are driving to campus or arriving via public transit, you can find your way to Orientation using these directions.
 If driving, please be mindful that morning traffic may cause delays in arriving to campus.

 After parking in the East River Road Garage, take the elevator to Level 1/Plaza.
-Then follow the sidewalk to drop off your overnight bag on the south side of Coffman Union.
-Your luggage will be transported by Orientation staff to Centennial Hall, where it will be stored until you are scheduled to pick it up in the early evening.
+Then follow the signs to drop off your overnight bag on the west side entrance of Yudof Hall.
+Your luggage will be transported by Orientation staff to Comstock Hall, where it will be stored until you are scheduled to pick it up in the early evening.
 Once you have checked your luggage, head to Coffman Union’s ground floor for Orientation Check-In.
-Be sure to bring your parking ticket with you for reduced rate validation.
+Be sure to bring your ID and parking ticket with you for reduced rate validation.

 What to Pack